top of page

 Honestly, I’ve never been so organized with my seed planting.
 Usually I’m a weekend-warrior type gardener, or a quick run out to the back yard after work before it gets dark.
 But time is slowly ticking by now that we are all isolated, and I am fussing and fiddling with my green babies daily.

-There is a slight wandering feeling I have by not working full time; I feel rudderless in a way, so by concentrating on growing food I'm finding it grounding.
+With the state of the world, sometimes I feel rudderless in a way, so by concentrating on growing food I'm finding it grounding.
 Literally, lol.

 From there I planted some slow-growing celery, so tiny in their narrow pots of toilet paper stacked vertically squeezed inside an ice cream container - doesn't get cheaper or easier than that to start seeds.